Miss Universe 1970: Selection of participants

 Contestants from sixty-three countries and territories were selected to compete in the pageant.

 Debuts, returns, and withdrawals

-This edition saw the debut of Czechoslovakia, and the returns of Portugal which last competed in 1965; Panama and Paraguay which last competed in 1967; and Lebanon which last competed in 1968.
+This edition saw the debut of the Czechoslovakia, and the returns of Portugal which last competed in 1965; Panama and Paraguay in 1967; and Lebanon, which last competed in 1968.

 Despite competing at the Queen of Expo '70 pageant, Miss Thailand 1969, Warunee Sangsirinavin was disqualified for not meeting the minimum age requirement.
 She competed a year later.
-Snezana Dzambas of Yugoslavia withdrew for health reasons which caused her not compete at the preliminary competition.
+Snežana Džambas of Yugoslavia withdrew for health reasons which caused her not compete at the preliminary competition.
 Bonaire withdrew for financial reasons.